-2016 PGDS STRATEGIC GOALS and OBJECTIVES STRATEGIC GOAL STRATEGIC OBJECTIVE 2016 Develop and promote the agricultural potential of KZN Enhance sectoral development through trade investment and busi iness retention ECONOMIC GROWTH Enhance spatial economic development LCONONIC GROWTH Improve the efficiency, innovation and variety of government nt-led job creation programmes Promote SMME and entrepreneurial development Enhance the Knowledge Economy 2 Improve early childhood development, primary and secondary educ ation HUMAN RESOURCE Support skills development to economic growth DEVELOPMENT Enhance youth and adult skills development and life-long learning Eradicate poverty and improve social welfare services Enhance health of communities and citizens 3 HUMAN AND Safeguard and enhance sustainable livelihoods and food security COMMUNITY Promote sustainable human settlements Enhance safety and security DEVELOPMENT Advance social cohesion and social capital Promote youth, gender and disability advocacy and the advancement of women Development of seaports and airports 4 Develop road and rail networks Develop ICT infrastructure DEVELOPMENT Ensure availability and sustainable management of water and l sanitation for all Ensure access to affordable, reliable, sustainable and modern energy for all Enhance KZN waste management capacity 5 Enhance resilience of ecosystem services ENVIRONMENTAL Expand the application of green technologies SUSTAINABILITY Adapt and respond climate change Strengthen policy, strategy coordination and IGR 6 Build government capacity GOVERNANCE AND POLICY Eradicate fraud and corruption Promote participative, facilitative and accountable governance Enhance the resilience of new and existing cities, towns and rural nodes, 7 ensuring equitable access to resources, social and economic o opportunities SPATIAL EQUITY Ensure integrated land management use across the Pr equitable access to goods and services, attracting soci ial and financial investment
+2016 PGDS STRATEGIC GOALS and OBJECTIVES STRATEGIC GOAL No STRATEGIC OBJECTIVE 2016 1.1 Develop and promote the agricultural potential of KZN 1.2 Enhance sectoral development through trade investment and business retention INCLUSIVE The achievement of the vision is ensured by properly identified ECONOMIC GROWTH 1.3 Enhance spatial economic development KZN PGDS Interventions and the successful implementation of strategic 1.4 Improve the efficiency, innovation and variety of government-led job creation Vision projects - which lead to strategic objectives being met and strategic goals achieved 1.5 Promote SMME and entrepreneurial development 1.6 Enhance the Knowledge Economy Informs 2.1 Improve early childhood development, primary and secondary education 2.2 Support skills development to economic growth HUMAN RESOURCE 2.3 Enhance youth and adult skills development and life-long learning PGDS/P DEVELOPMENT If all the Strategic Goals are successfully achieved, they will 7 Strategic 3.1 Eradicate poverty and improve social welfare services contribute to the achievement of the PGDS vision 3.2 Enhance health of communities and citizens Goals 3.3 Safeguard and enhance sustainable livelihoods and food security HUMAN AND 3.4 Promote sustainable human settlements Bring about 3.5 Enhance safety and security COMMUNITY DEVELOPMENT 3.6 Advance social cohesion and social capital Strategic objectives are designed to ensure that they Promote youth, gender and disability advocacy and the advancement of PGDS/P collectively build up to achieve the Goal Indicators and Targets 31 Strategic for each goal.
+If the Strategic Objectives are achieved, they objectives 4.1 Development of seaports and airports contribute to the overall success of the Strategic Goal 4.2 Develop road and rail networks Help achieve 4.3 Develop ICT infrastructure INFRASTRUCTURE DEVELOPMENT 4.4 Ensure availability and sustainable management of water and sanitation for all Interventions are identified by all role-players and must be 4.5 Ensure access to affordable, reliable, sustainable and modern energy for all correctly identified, designed and targeted to ensure that they Interventions will collectively achieve the indicators set for the Strategic 4.6 Enhance KZN waste management capacity Objectives 5.1 Enhance resilience of ecosystem services Make up ENVIRONMENTAL 5.2 Expand the application of green technologies SUSTAINABILITY The projects implemented must be appropriately designed and 5.3 Adapt and respond climate change targeted to ensure that they will bring about the intervention.
+6.1 Strengthen policy, strategy coordination and IGR Programmes/ These projects should be in the municipal IDP's (which must be projects 6.2 Build government capacity aligned to the DGDP and PGDP) and must be included in the GOVERNANCE AND relevant Departmental Strategy and APP - and budgeted for 6.3 Eradicate fraud and corruption POLICY 6.4 Promote participative, facilitative and accountable governance Enhance the resilience of new and existing cities, towns and rural nodes, ensuring equitable access to resources, social and economic opportunities Ensure integrated land management use across the Province, ensuring SPATIAL EQUITY 7.2 equitable access to goods and services, attracting social and financial investment